oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 [MQTT-v5.0](#mqtt-v50) Section 4.3.2, _QoS 1: At least
 once delivery_ apply to OpenC2 Producers and Consumers when publishing messages to the MQTT broker.

+As described in [MQTT-v5.0](#mqtt-v50) Section 4.6, _Message
+Ordering_, the use of QoS 1 assures that "the final copy of each message received by the subscribers will be in the order that they were published" but does not preclude the possibility of duplicate message delivery.
+OpenC2 Producers and Consumers implementations should be prepared to respond sensibly if duplicate requests or responses are received.

 ## 2.6 MQTT Client Identifier